 iii.
 Third, because our minds are often slow to understand things that will convict our hearts.
 We often need it spelled right out to us.

 iv.
-Understanding isn’t only necessary for those who haven’t become familiar with the Bible.
-Sometimes if we have heard it ten times before, we really don’t understand it for right now.
-When an art restorer cleans a painting, he reveals things that were always there, but the colors weren’t as bright, and the details weren’t as clear, because they were obscured – then the real impact of the painter’s work can be seen.
+Finally, understanding isn’t only necessary for those who haven’t become familiar with the Bible.
+Sometimes if we have heard it ten times before, we still don’t really understand it.
+When an art restorer cleans a painting, he reveals things that were always there, but the colors weren’t as bright, and the details weren’t as clear, because they were obscured – when the painting is clean, the real impact of the painter’s work can be seen.

 c.
 They read distinctly: The preacher must speak in a clear, easy-to-understand way.
 His main goal is to make the people understand, not to impress or entertain them.

 d.
 They gave the sense, and helped them to understand the reading: The preacher must communicate the sense of the passage of Scripture, and not his own agenda or favorite personal topics.
 The people must leave understanding God’s word better, not understanding the preacher’s opinions better.